Celebrity restaurant fad takes hold in glossy Russia

 Increasingly saturated, however, with restaurants, bars and cafes, the fight for customers is getting tougher, with owners seeking to differentiate their places.

-Menshikov, the owner of Chemodan (Suitcase) describes his restaurant as a "gastronomic theater" guided by 19th century Siberia.
-Konchalovsky's Yornik (a sly trickster) is a glossy but somber affair of tomb-grey walls, low lighting and a scattering of second-hand books.
+Menshikov, the owner of Chemodan (Suitcase) describes his restaurant as a "gastronomic theatre" guided by 19th century Siberia.
+Konchalovsky's Yornik (a sly trickster) is a glossy but sombre affair of tomb-grey walls, low lighting and a scattering of second-hand books.

 The 74-year-old filmmaker, who rejects talk of a celebrity-restaurants trend, chose the photographs of the all-male "yorniki" on the walls: Ernest Hemingway, paunchy with a rifle, Anton Chekhov and futurist poet Vladimir Mayakovsky.